foreveryone1/ObsidianNotes/Resources/bestiary/vgm_mtof_xgte/Boggle.md

 ***Irksome Pests.***  Boggles engage in petty pranks to amuse themselves, passing the time at their hosts' expense.
 A boggle isn't above breaking dishes, hiding tools, making frightening sounds to startle cows and sour their milk, or hiding a baby in an attic.
 Although a boggle's antics might cause distress and unintentional harm, mischief-not mayhem-is usually its intent.
 If threatened, a boggle flees rather than stand and fight.
 ***Oily Excretions.***  A boggle excretes an oil from its pores and can make its oil slippery or sticky.
 The oil dries up and disappears an hour later.
 ***Twisting Space.***  A boggle can create magical openings to travel short distances or to pilfer items that would otherwise be beyond its reach.
 To create such a rift in space, a boggle must be adjacent to a space defined by a frame, such as an open window or a doorway, a gap between the bars of a cage, or the opening between the feet of a bed and the floor.
 The rift is invisible and disappears after a few seconds-enough time for the boggle to step, reach, or attack through it.
 ***Unreliable Allies.***  A boggle makes a decent servant for a strong-willed master, and wicked creatures such as fomorians and hags sometimes shelter boggles in their lairs.
-Warlocks who form pacts with archfey have also been known to command boggles, and charismatic individuals who make the right offers have enjoyed temporary alliances with these little tricksters.
+Warlocks who form pacts with arch#fey ,  have also been known to command boggles, and charismatic individuals who make the right offers have enjoyed temporary alliances with these little tricksters.
 A bored boggle always finds some way to entertain itself.